etnrx27/DL-Assignment-2/README.md

 # Sentiment Analysis Google Reviews Model
-A sentimenty analysis model was built and trained using google reviews to predict the sentiment of an input.
+A sentiment analysis model was built and trained using google reviews to predict the sentiment of an input.

 # Dataset
 Using Macdonald's Goolgle playstore app reviews as a dataset.